felixmri/3D-FDTD-Dipole/README.md

 # 3D-FDTD-Dipole
-Code to implement a 3D FDTD of a diple antenna
+Code to implement a 3D FDTD of a dipole antenna